 The starfish float is a basic swimming technique.
-To do so you float on your back or on your chest in a horizontal position with the arms and legs spread apart.
+To do so, you float on your back or your chest in a horizontal position with the arms and legs spread apart.
 Seen from above this position reminds one of a starfish.

 How to Do It